 All-terrain vehicles, or ATVs, are popular recreational vehicles in Texas.
 ATVs are commonly used in rural locations for outdoor camping trips and for just having fun.
 While ATVs are enjoyable and entertaining, they can also be dangerous, especially when not driven safely.
 If you are injured in an accident, contact our ATV accident lawyers.

 If you were hurt in an ATV accident, you might face steep medical bills and rehabilitation expenses.
 If the accident was due to someone else’s negligence, you might be owed compensation for your injuries.
 It is best to consult with an experienced personal injury attorney to assist you in your claim.

 Laws That Pertain to ATVs in Texas

 Texas is one of the leading states for ATV injuries and fatalities.
 This is likely because there are many ATVs in our state and scenic, expansive areas to ride them.
 That, coupled with our temperate climate, makes ATV riding one of the state’s most common forms of recreation.

 Preventing ATV Accidents and Injuries

 Unfortunately, many ATVs are operated on private land and therefore are not subject to some important safety laws.
 You do not need a driver’s license to drive an ATV, making them extremely attractive to teens.
 In addition, you are not required to have insurance.
 If you own an ATV, you should ensure that you take all of the safety precautions possible, even if they are not required by law.

 Because ATVs are open vehicles, drivers are subject to serious injuries when the ATV crashes or overturns.
-ATVs are often driven in rural areas where it can take some time for emergency responders to arrive if there is an accident.
-Instruct riders on safety precautions and what to do if an accident happens.
+ATVs are often driven in rural areas where emergency responders can take some time to arrive if there is an accident—instruct riders on safety precautions and what to do if an accident happens.